Procore’s revenue teams accelerate deal cycles with Slack

 - Partnering with product and engineering teams on customer requests

-Even before a deal is finalised, Procore may bring its engineers and consultants into Slack to work back and forth with them on a potential solution.
-According to Lengieza, this helps to accelerate adoption and seal the deal faster for a prospect.
+Even before a deal is finalized, Procore may bring its engineers and consultants into Slack to work back and forth with them on a potential solution.
+According to Lengieza, this helps accelerate adoption and seal the deal faster for a prospect.

 Streamlining the sales cycle with Salesforce and Slack

-Slack also connects tech stacks, allowing organisations to bring the apps that they rely on into Slack.
+Slack also connects tech stacks, allowing organizations to bring the apps they rely on into Slack.
 For example, by enabling Slack’s Salesforce integration, companies can connect the two platforms and unlock several key benefits:

 Improved sales productivity.
 As an account executive of strategic accounts at Procore, Nolan Frazier used to individually brief internal stakeholders about new customers, sharing files and updates to keep them in the loop.
-And the bigger the deal, the more colleagues he’d need to inform.
+And the bigger the deal, the more colleagues he’d need to fill in.
 But with the Slack and Salesforce integration, he can simply share updates in a dedicated account channel and add the Slack conversation to the account record in Salesforce.
-Frazier estimates that this saves him four to six hours per week – that’s 10% of his week that he can reinvest in building and strengthening customer relationships.
+This saves Frazier four to six hours per week, he estimates—that’s 10% of his week that he can reinvest in building and strengthening customer relationships.

 saved per week with the Slack + Salesforce integration